red-axe/am-editor/docs/plugin/tutorials.md

 ### `execute`

-Plug-in execution method, this is an abstract method, it must be implemented
+Plugin execution method, this is an abstract method, it must be implemented

 This method will be called by `editor.command.execute`